taiatiniyara/totolaw/README.md

 - 👨‍⚖️ Judge and attorney assignments
 - 📄 Document and evidence management
 - 🔍 Global search across cases, hearings, and evidence
+- 📝 Court transcription with manual and automated options
+- 📅 Calendar view for upcoming hearings
+- 📊 Case statistics and analytics on dashboard

+### User Management
+- 👥 **Admin-Initiated Invitations** - Admins invite users via email with role assignment
+- 🚪 **User-Initiated Join Requests** - Users browse and request to join organisations
+- ✅ Approval workflow with role assignment
+- ✉️ Email notifications for all invitation and request actions
+- 📋 Invitation and request management dashboards
+- 🔐 Token-based secure invitation system
+- ⏰ Automatic expiration and duplicate prevention

 ### User Experience
 - 🎨 Modern, responsive dashboard with statistics